am1553/100-days-of-code/README.md

 ### Beginners: Blind Auction
 > This is an auction program, where use of dictionary is introduced.
 The max bidder is calculated by accessing stored
 > values using the key.

+### Beginners: Calculator
+> This program does the most basic calculation.